Verater/Transformative-Learning-DeepLearning-Examples/README.md

 # Transformative-Learning-DeepLearning-Examples
 In this repository, Verater demonstrates the usage of various pre-trained transfer learning models.
-These models can be fine-tuned to cat
+These models can be fine-tuned to cater t